heinzwittenbrink/slides-editorial-processes/lecture-1.md

 ## Base for grading

-- Please write (individually short minutes after every session)
+- Please write (individually) short minutes after every session.
-- Please write  a short summary of what you have learned at the end of the course and include a reflection about the relevance of editorial quality for your actual or future professional practice
+- Please write  a short summary of what you have learned at the end of the course and include a reflection about the relevance of editorial quality for your actual or future professional practice.

 ## Goals today